PeppeL-G/bagawork/docs/code-files/src/routes/(other)/changelog/+page.md

 </script>

 # Changelog
-All notable changes to this website will be documented on this webpage.
+All notable changes to Bagawork and this website will be documented on this page.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Bagawork versions follow the [SemVer](https://semver.org/) numbering convention.

 <Changelog />